Shahdol district: Languages

 At the time of the 2011 Census of India, 94.92% of the population in the district spoke Hindi and 3.4% Bagheli as their first language.

 Vernaculars spoken in Shahdol include Bagheli, which has a lexical similarity of 72-91% with Hindi (compared to 60% for German and English) and is spoken by about 7,800,000 people in Bagelkhand.
 Around 7,500 people still speak Gondi in the district.

-Tourist Attractions
+Tourist attractions

 Virateshwara Temple, Banganga

-Virateshwar temple or Virat Temple, dating back to the 10th - 11th century CE, is a temple of Lord Shiva in Sohagpur, Shahdol district of Madhya Pradesh.
+Virateshwar temple or Virat Temple, dating back to the 10th - 11th century CE, is a temple of Lord Shiva in Sohagpur (Shahdol), Shahdol district of Madhya Pradesh.
 This temple was built by the Kalchuri ruler, Maharaja Yuvraj between 950 A.D. and 1050 A.D.
 This was built as a present for the Acharya (saint) of Golkaki Math.
 Many archaeologists consider this temple as the temple of Karna Deva.
 This 70 feet tall temple is one of the most famous architectures of the Kalchuri Age.
 The temple is under the preservation of the Archaeological Survey of India (ASI).